Land Without Limits

 If you need to get out to stretch your legs or feel like exploring, look for these well-known hiking and recreation areas:

 Bridge Lake: Bridge Lake is one of Highway 24’s most popular fishing lakes.
-The lake (1,370 hectares) is fantastic for fishing arctic char in the shallow soon after ice-off (in early to mid-May).
+The lake (1,370 hectares) is fantastic for fishing Lake Trout in the shallow soon after ice-off (in early to mid-May).
 The lake is also stocked with Kokanee and Rainbows each spring, but also contains Lake (which can get up to 20 lbs) and Burbot, as well as a few different species of coarse fish.
 Fish for Kokanee in June before they head deep to cool off for the summer months.
 Fish for Rainbows (which can get up to 6+ lbs) in the early spring or late fall before ice-over.
 Lakes are usually caught on a deep troll line using a large spoon and are catch-and-release only.
 Bridge Lake offers numerous resorts, campgrounds, and boat access around the lake.
 At the southern end of the lake is Bridge Lake Provincial Park, a scenic area with a dozen drive-in campsites, a handful of walk-in sites, all first-come, first served.
 There is a short trail that circles the park and offers some beautiful forest and lake views, as well.
 If a resort is more to your liking, Cottonwood Bay Resort is located on the same end as the provincial park.
 It has all the facilities (showers, washrooms, rec rooms) and many campsites and RV spots available.
 South of Bridge Lake, anglers will also enjoy Eagan Lake Resort while Free Rein Guest Ranch awaits guest ranching aficionados and families.

 Part 3